Get the best rates and fees when you send money abroad.

-The best method for transferring money might depend on how much you want to send.
+The best method for transferring money depends on how much you want to send.
 If you're making a transfer of five figures or more, you'll want to make sure you're getting the best exchange rate – especially since providers encourage large transfers by offering low fees.
-If you're sending a small amount to friends or family, it's wise to also consider any fees you'll pay on top of the exchange rate.
+Many services also have limits to how much or how little you can send.

 Sending a one-time transfer differs from sending regular transfers, whether to pay for bills like an overseas mortgage payment or for goods and services.
 With a one-time transfer, you may put more weight on speed and flexibility in delivery, such as cash pick-up.
 But if you're sending recurring payments, you'll want to set up regular transfers that can save you the most on rates and fees over the long term.

 Sometimes you or a loved one are in an emergency and need funds quickly – and in cash.
-Thankfully there are global money transfer providers with tons of agent locations that allow your recipient to pick up the funds in cash, often within minutes.
-However, if you have a little more time, consider an independent transfer provider that can get you much lower fees and stronger exchange rates.
+Some services allow your recipient to pick up the funds in cash, often within minutes.
+If you have a little more time, the slower transfers are generally cheapest.